McClellan building rendering

 IFF worked closely with MACC Development, an established community development organization, to build critical community support for McClellan, Raleigh said.

 Funding the $8.75 million development also took collaboration between public and private entities, including JPMorgan Chase, which contributed $2.5 million in New Markets Tax Credit equity financing.
-The investment in McClellan is part of JPMorgan Chase’s $200 million commitment to Detroit, and supporting early childhood education helps bolster the city’s economic recovery, said Michael Rhodes, executive director in Community Development Banking at JPMorgan Chase.
+The investment in McClellan is in addition to JPMorgan Chase’s $200 million commitment to Detroit, and supporting early childhood education helps bolster the city’s economic recovery, said Michael Rhodes, executive director in Community Development Banking at JPMorgan Chase.

 “Providing capital to CDFIs is a critical bridge to economic and community development.
 When we’re talking about job creation and driving the economy, one impediment is insufficient early child care support.
 Folks need to be able to go to work knowing their kids are safe and being educated—without paying an outrageous amount for it,” Rhodes said.